 With today's surgical techniques of serious aesthetic surgery, the aim is to achieve absolutely natural results.
 The grotesque, rightly criticised "mask faces" have long been a thing of the past when performed professionally.

-The operation for a face-neck lift
+The operation for a face and neck lift

-On the day of your facelift, you will arrive at the Pyramid Clinic one and a half to two hours before the procedure.
+On the day of your facelift, you will arrive at the clinic one and a half to two hours before the procedure.
 You will be prepared for the upcoming procedure by the nursing staff and your doctors.
 This includes taking "before" pictures and drawing in the future facial contours.
 An experienced anaesthetist will inform you about the planned general anaesthetic.

 The facelift takes around three to four hours.
 Not only the upper layer of skin is lifted, but also the underlying connective tissue and muscles.
 Fine incisions are made along the hairline and around the ear to tighten the deeper tissue layer.
 The connective tissue muscle layer and the neck muscles are detached and tightened to a certain extent.
 Excess skin is then removed from sagging cheeks and loose neck tissue.
 The procedure can be combined with lipofilling to restore the lost volume.